scaljeri/di-xxl/README.md

     };

 ### ACTIONS
-Anything can be registered, like classes, objects, but also normal functions (not constructors).
+Anything can be registered, like classes, objects, but also normal functions.
 If a function is not a constructor you need to instruct **DI-XXL** what it should do, return the function or call it first and return the output